Winston-Lu/ESP32-Cam-Timelapse/README.md

 ![IMG_20190826_213206](https://user-images.githubusercontent.com/33874247/63743512-4e1de900-c851-11e9-8350-7a3d2d86ebb7.jpg)

 # Customizable Variables
-## initDelay
+### STARTUP_DELAY
-This is the initial delay where the ESP32-CAM is put into deep sleep before waking up and taking pictures.
-By default I set it to 30 seconds, and the range can be from 0 seconds to 584,542 years (Max 64 bit integer in microseconds).
+This is the initial delay from when the ESP32-CAM starts up, then  put into deep sleep before waking up and taking pictures.
+By default, I set it to 30 seconds, and the range can be from 0 seconds to 584,542 years (Max 64 bit integer in microseconds).

-## TIME_TO_SLEEP
+### PICTURE_DELAY
 This is the time the camera waits before taking the next picture.
 By default, I set it to 3 seconds.

-## config.frame_size (in the setup() function)
+### Camera Effects
+If you want to play around with effects, I would recommend using the `File > Examples > ESP32 > Camera > CameraWebServer.` example, upload using the HUGE APP (3MB no OTA) partition scheme and check what effects work best for you.
+In most cases, no extra effects need to be added, but it has been provide if you need it.

+Uncomment the `sensor_t * s = esp_camera_sensor_get();` line if you want to start modifying any effects
+quality: 10 to 63 — does the same as config.frame_size (see below)
+brightness: -2 to 2 — Adds/removes brightness in dark/really sunny areas
+contrast: -2 to 2 — As implied, effect not very noticable
+saturation: -2 to 2 — As implied.
+sharpness: -2 to 2 — As implied, sharpens image, though not too noticable
+wb_mode: 0 or 1 — White balance mode.
+0 is auto and 1 is manual.
+I would leave it as 0.
+Balances the brightness/darkness of surrounding
+awb_gain: 0 or 1 — Auto White Balance gain.
+awc_value: 0 or 1 — Auto White Correction
+aec2: 0 or 1 — Automatic exposure control
+ae_level: -2 to 2 — Automatic exposure level, limit the maximum range for aec
+aec_value: 0 or 1 — Default value for exposure
+agc_gain: 0 or 1 — Auto gain control
+gainceiling: 1 to 64 — As implied
+bpc: 0 or 1 — Bits Per Component, or depth level
+wpc: 0 or 1 — No idea
+raw_gma: 0 or 1 — No idea
+lenc: 0 or 1 — Lens correction
+vflip: 0 or 1 — Flip camera vertically
+hmirror: 0 or 1 — Flip camera horizontally
+whitebal: 0 or 1 — White balance
+dcw: 0 or 1 — No idea

+### config.frame_size
 This is how big you want the picture to be taken.
 By default, I set it to UXGA (1600px by 1200px), which averaged around 180kb - 230kb per picture.
 Changing the frame size allows for more photos to be stored onto the SD card (limited by the 4GB).

-## config.jpeg_quality (in the setup() function)
+### config.jpeg_quality
 This is how good the picture should be.
 By default, I set it to 10, and the lower it is, the better quality it is.
 The range for this is 10-63, with 10 being the best quality and 63 being the worst.

-## config.fb_count (in the setup() function)
+### config.fb_count
-This allocates the size of the (frame buffer)?.
+This allocates the size of the frame buffer.
 From the examples including PSRAM (which this module does), it defaults to 2, whereas without PSRAM it goes to 1.
-I would not recommend changing this unless there are some quality issues with the photos.
+I would not recommend changing this unless there are some quality issues with the photos that can not be filtered with other filters as seen under `File > Examples > ESP32 > Camera > CameraWebServer.`

 # Additional Information
 The built-in flash LED is connected to one of the pins of the SD card, and I am unsure if removing it may damage the SD card operation.
 Whenever the SD card is being written, the flash will turn on, and is a hardware issue that can not be fixed in software (as far as I know).
 I would recommend taping over the light with something like electrical tape if this is an issue.